johnsondotle/Instagram-Non-followers/README.md

 # Update as of 03/06/23:
 "TypeError: list indices must be integers or slices, not str" Refer to solution here: https://github.com/johnsondotle/Instagram-Non-followers/issues/1#issuecomment-1457188904

+# Future Plans For Program:
+1. Update code for fluency and user-friendly usage.
+2. Integration of Flask for web development.